xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_orders.md

       <td colspan="1" class="confluenceTd">String</td>
     </tr>
     <tr>
       <td colspan="3" class="confluenceTd">Order payment transactions.
-The following fields, prefixed by 'paymentTransaction', are Multirow and each row represents a single payment transaction.
-Order should have at least one payment transaction.
+The following fields prefixed by 'paymentTransaction' are Multirow, and each row represents a single payment transaction.
+An order should have at least one payment transaction.
       </td>
     </tr>
     <tr>